An Introduction to Digital Audio

 An acoustic waveform is a continuous line of information.
-When viewed extremely close up there are no breaks in the waveform even when distortion or noise is present.
+When viewed extremely close up there are no breaks in the waveform, even when distortion or noise is present.
 This continuous line is represented numerically by a digital system at specified points in time.
-Subsequently, the quality of the digital reading increases with the amount of readings of the continuous analogue signal.
+Subsequently, the quality of the digital reading increases alonside the number of samples taken.

-It can be seen from the previous section that the quality of reproducing an analogue source signal is increased with a higher sampling rate.
-However, the question of which sample rate is most effective to preserve optimum quality and aaccuracy is dependent on a number of factors.
+The quality of reproducing an analogue signal is increased with a higher sampling rate, as more information is captured.
+However, the question of which sample rate is most effective to preserve optimum quality and accuracy is dependent on a number of factors.
 With constant advances in technology, the storage of large amounts of data generated from high sample rate recordings is becoming less of a concern.
-On the other hand, when digitising audio from low quality analogue media, a high sample rate may not be necessary.
-If storage space is of no concern, and optimum quality is required, then it is advisable to digitise with the highest sample rate available, however this issue is often a compromise.
+On the other hand, when digitising audio from low quality media sources (for example, reformatting a low quality digital file), a higher sample rate may not be necessary.
+If storage space is of no concern and optimum quality is required, then it is advisable to digitise with the highest sample rate available, however this issue is often a compromise.

-It is considered that a sample rate of 44.1KHz is adequate for most work at a consumer level but a higher rate with a minimum of 48KHz, but at 96KHz if attainable, would be appropriate for more accurate results of digitisation, especially when archiving material.
+It is considered that a sample rate of 44.1KHz is adequate for most work at a consumer level but a higher rate with a minimum of 48KHz is appropriate for more accurate results of digitisation, especially when archiving material.

-One of the main reasons the sampling theorem should be adhered to is to avoid the effects of aliasing.
-This is because when the sample rate is less than twice the frequency of the maximum frequency of the source material, a new alias frequency is created from the sample points (see Diagram 3 below), which is added to the signal.
-This effect is known as aliasing.
+One of the main reasons the sampling theorem needs to be adhered to is to avoid the effects of aliasing.
+When the sample rate is less than twice the frequency of the maximum frequency of the source material, a new alias frequency is created from the sample points (see Diagram 3 below), which is added to the signal.
+The effect is known as aliasing.

 For example, an input frequency of 26Khz sampled at a rate of 40Kz, produces an alias frequency of 14Khz (40Khz - 26KHz).